Observe the following Inuktitut names of organizations:

 |kiinaujaq + liriji = kiinaujaliriji||person who deals with money|

 |kiinaujaliriji + kkut = kiinaujalirijikkut||an organization of people who deal with money (Dept. of Finance)|

 |Kiinaujalirijikkunni iqqanaijaqtunga.||I work at the Department of Finance.|

-Note that according to the rules of Inuktitut pronunciation, when the affix -ni is added to a root ending in t, the final t softens and becomes an n sound.
+Note that according to the rules of Inuktitut pronunciation, when the ending -ni is added to a root ending in -t, the final -t softens and becomes an -n sound.